westeezy/ReactJS-Bootcamp/README.md

 NOTE: If you want to have the live updates enabled, you would need to properly mount the app directory as a volume.
 Ex on Mac: `docker run -v $(pwd)/app:/app/app -p 8001:8001 react-bootcamp`

-### Bootcamp Start
-Bootcamp starts on a stripped down version of the master branch to start building up the application from scratch.
-Please see branch [ndc_day_one].

 ####TypeScript
 For the TypeScript version of the code see [here][typescript]